alex-neal/mars_cnn/index.md

 ![png](mars_cnn_files/mars_cnn_48_0.png)

 The confusion matrix shows that the model classifies images from the more common categories ("other", "dark_dune", and "edge") quite effectively.
 There is room for significant improvement in identification of the other classes.
 Images in the "streak" class, for one, were classified incorrectly as "other" 100% of the time.
-The single best way to improve performance on these classes would be to increase the size of the dataset to include a greater number of examples from these classes for the network to learn from.
-Otherwise, transfer learning is probably the best known method for improving performance, as demonstrated by Wagner et al.
+The single best way to improve performance on these less common classes would be to increase their representation in the training set.
+Otherwise, transfer learning is probably the best known method for improving overall performance, as demonstrated by Wagner et al.

 <br>